 The Graduate Adviser’s office has a policy statement, Admission to Candidacy, which you should consult; it describes the departmental and Graduate School requirements and procedures for admission to candidacy.
 The required course work for admission to candidacy includes three core courses from at least two of the core content areas, two quantitative courses, appropriate training in the student’s area of specialization, and three courses outside the major area (supporting work).
 The supporting work requirement is satisfied by the core course requirement.
 Core courses in the core content areas that do not include the student’s own graduate study area count as supporting work courses.
 Students must also submit a form signed by the area head that states that they have satisfied all area requirements.
 Discuss these requirements with your area head.

 You may not receive TA and/or GRA support for more than 14 long semesters.
-Students in areas other than clinical must complete their doctoral degree in seven years.
+Students must complete their doctoral degree in seven years.
 If they do not, subsequent courses will be billed at the non-resident tuition rate, regardless of the student’s residency status.
+No Departmental funding is provided after the sixth year.

 Multiple complex methodologies in brain imaging, have supported the cognitive neuroscience approach to the study of mental phenomenon.
 One of these methods involves the use of Magnetic Resonance Imaging (MRI), which has become prevalent in psychology research today.
 To respond to this development, the Psychology Department at the University of Texas has created a graduate training track in neuroimaging.
 Supported by world-recognized faculty in the field, the courses offered through this track are intended to provide students with the knowledge and skills necessary to conduct human neuroimaging research in their own areas of interest.
 The tract aims to provide -